patrickmmartin/errorcodeNX/article.md

 [Various horror stories]
 * Prophet web client, returning zero for 404
-* gtrade_px returning 2, checked function - returns 2
 * a function returns -9999 as status that is for a system essentially not in an error state.
-[The hilarious thing is, there are multiple different developers with their ears prickling at this point]
+[The hilarious thing is, I know there are multiple different developers with their ears prickling at this point]

 Typically ints / enums are used.
 But...